 On June 8, 2021, the undercover agent sent $10,000 in cryptocurrency to Jonathan Toebbe as “good faith” payment.
-Shortly afterwards, on June 26, Dianna Toebbe acted as a lookout while Jonathan Toebbe serviced a dead drop by placing an SD card, which was concealed within half a peanut butter sandwich and contained military sensitive design elements relating to submarine nuclear reactors, at a pre-arranged location.
+Shortly afterwards, on June 26, Jonathan Toebbe serviced a dead drop by placing an SD card, which was concealed within half a peanut butter sandwich and contained military sensitive design elements relating to submarine nuclear reactors, at a pre-arranged location.
 After retrieving the SD card, the undercover agent sent Jonathan Toebbe a $20,000 cryptocurrency payment.
 In return, Jonathan Toebbe emailed the undercover agent a decryption key for the SD Card.
 A review of the SD card revealed that it contained Restricted Data related to submarine nuclear reactors.
 On Aug.
 28, Jonathan Toebbe made another “dead drop” of an SD card in eastern Virginia, this time concealing the card in a chewing gum package.
 After making a payment to Jonathan Toebbe of $70,000 in cryptocurrency, the FBI received a decryption key for the card.
 It, too, contained Restricted Data related to submarine nuclear reactors.
-The FBI arrested Diana Toebbe and her husband on Oct.
-9, after she acted as a lookout while Jonathan Toebbe placed yet another SD card at a pre-arranged “dead drop” at a second location in West Virginia.
+The FBI arrested Jonathan Toebbe and his wife on Oct.
+9, after he placed yet another SD card at a pre-arranged “dead drop” at a second location in West Virginia.

 Diana Toebbe pleaded guilty to count one of the indictment charging her with conspiracy to communicate Restricted Data which carries a maximum statutory penalty of up to life in prison, a fine up to $100,000, and term of supervised release not more than five years.
 Pursuant to her plea agreement, Diana Toebbe will serve a sentence of not more than 36 months of imprisonment in federal prison.
 A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

-The FBI and the Naval Criminal Investigative Service are investigating the case.
+The FBI and NCIS are investigating the case.

 Trial Attorneys Matthew J. McKenzie and S. Derek Shugert of the National Security Division's Counterintelligence and Export Control Section, Assistant U.S. Attorneys Jarod J. Douglas and Lara Omps-Botteicher of the Northern District of West Virginia and Special Assistant U.S. Attorney Jessica Lieber Smolar for the Western District of Pennsylvania are prosecuting the case.